LeToNode/Play2.0-CN-doc/javaGuide/main/forms/JavaFormHelpers.md

-# Using the form template helpers
+# Form template helpers

-Play provide several helpers to help you render form fields in Html templates
+Play provides several helpers to help you render form fields in HTML templates.

-## Create a `<form>` tag
+## Creating a `<form>` tag

-The first thing is to be able to create the `<form>` tag.
-It is a pretty simple helper that has no more value than setting automatically the `action` and `method` tag parameters according to the reverse route you pass in:
+The first helper creates the `<form>` tag.
+It is a pretty simple helper that automatically sets the `action` and `method` tag parameters according to the reverse route you pass in:

 ```
 @helper.form(action = routes.Application.submit()) {